Payment Licenses in Europe: How To Find the Right Regulator?

 • Malta: another small, largely English-speaking country like Cyprus, Malta has become a hub for financial services.
 Its regulatory framework is seen as favourable to fintech companies, plus it has a policy of low corporation taxes.
 But it's a small market and (like Ireland) EU regulators are scrutinising it more carefully due to its tax laws.
 This may result in stricter compliance requirements.

-• United Kingdom: a wildcard entry given that the UK is no longer part of the EU, but London has been a major financial hub for decades, offering access to a large domestic market and with English widely-spoken.
+• United Kingdom: a wildcard entry given that the UK is no longer part of the EU, but London has been a major financial hub for decades, offering access to a large domestic market and with English widely spoken.
 The UK's financial regulatory authorities are generally well-respected worldwide.
-However, although British fintech firms can and do still operate in the EU, Brexit has changed the regulatory landscape, especially with respect to passporting, and so the barriers for licensing and compliance are higher.
+However, although British fintech firms can and do still operate in the EU, Brexit has changed the regulatory landscape, especially with respect to passporting, and so the barriers to licensing and compliance are higher.

-Although a licence granted in one jurisdiction can generally be used in other EU states (“European Passporting”) through the passporting process, sometimes it helps to have the licence granted in a country that's favourable to a financial firm's core business.
+Although a license granted in one jurisdiction can generally be used in other EU states (“European Passporting”) through the passporting process, sometimes it helps to have the license granted in a country that's favorable to a financial firm's core business.
 In this respect, the Scandinavian countries, although not included in the above list, may appeal since their populations' take-up of mobile banking and financial services apps is amongst the highest in Europe.

-Where is the Best EU Jurisdiction in Which to Apply for a Licence?
+Where is the Best EU Jurisdiction in Which to Apply for a License?

 The best EU jurisdiction to apply for a payment (or banking) license comes down to the specifics of the business and the overall strategy.